Creating and managing successful partnerships for IFI Projects

 - Carry out direct internet searches; search member profiles at DevelopmentAid and Devex or use social networking sites like LinkedIn.

-- Identify potential partners by asking Trade Commissioners at Canadian Embassies, trade associations, IFI local offices and project officers, government departments, and other business networks for suggestions based on your above criteria.
+- Identify potential partners by asking Trade Commissioners at Canadian embassies, consulates, trade associations, IFI local country offices and project officers, government departments, and other business networks for suggestions based on your above criteria.

 - Use your school alumni services.